TTTriplicate/EG-426-hw-3/writeup.md

 ### d.
 Compute the inverse of the 3x3 matrix in part (b).

-I used the linear algebra submodule of NumPy for this.
+I used the linear algebra submodule of NumPy for this instead of doing it by hand.
 $$
 \begin{bmatrix}
 \cos30^o & \sin30^o & -1.098\\